 Starting at the front of the rifle, the barrel may be one of the more remarkable things about this gun.
 Or, rather, the choice of barrel.

-As the instruction manual reveals, the RS-14 disassembles for storage.
-A number of rifles do that same trick; not many of them are can swap calibers as effortlessly.
-A user can swap Strasser’s barrel and bolt face in under five minutes to accommodate new calibers, from short-action plinkers like .223 Remington to full-belted magnum loads like .300 Win Mag.
+As the instruction manual reveals, the RS14 disassembles for storage.
+A number of rifles do that same trick; not many of them can swap calibers as effortlessly.
+A user can swap Strasser’s barrel and bolt face in well under five minutes to accommodate new calibers, from short-action plinkers like .223 Remington to full-belted magnum loads like .300 Win Mag.

 You can choose your favorite calibers and different barrel and muzzle profiles.
-Our test and evaluation RS-14 had a traditional lightweight barrel with a set of iron sights attached in .300 Win Mag.
-Strassed also ships the rifle with a .300 AAC Blackout barrel with a threaded barrel for suppressed shooting.
-(I wouldn’t buy a dedicated bolt-action .300 BLK rifle again, but I’d be interested in a barrel change kit for an existing gun.)
+Our test and evaluation RS14 had a traditional lightweight barrel with a set of iron sights attached and was chambered in .300 Win Mag.
+Strasser also sells a 300 AAC Blackout barrel with a threaded barrel for suppressed shooting, plus barrels in another 20+ calibers all of various profiles and lengths.
+(I wouldn’t buy a dedicated bolt-action 300 BLK rifle again, but I’d be interested in a barrel change kit for an existing gun.)

 Strasser has designed their own mounting system for the scope.
 Three pins align the scope to the receiver.
 A cam locks it in place.
 The system makes for rapid scope removal and replacement.
-Wonderful but — forget swapping any of your Picatinny-based scope mounts.
+Wonderful, but forget swapping any of your Picatinny-based scope mounts (unless Strasser chooses to make a QD Pic rail at some point).

 The trigger group drops straight out of the rifle for easy adjustment.
 It also houses the wrench which you can use to remove the handguard and then the barrel.
 Let’s talk about that trigger . . .

-Strasser optimized the RS-14 for hunting.
+Strasser optimized the RS14 for hunting.
 The lightweight construction and straight pull bolt are a testament to that mindset.
 That’s great for when you’re hiking through the wilderness carrying your rifle.
-Itt isn’t so great when actually shooting it.
+It isn’t so great when actually shooting it.

 On stouter rifles, the gun’s mass partially absorbs the .300 Win Mag cartridge’s significant recoil.
-The Straser RS-14’s light weight means that all that energy is transmitted directly to your shoulder.
+The Straser RS14’s light weight (and slim, stiff recoil pad) means that all that energy is transmitted directly to your shoulder.

 After three rounds my shoulder started hurting.
 After five rounds I began to question whether testing the gun was worth the meager TTAG paycheck.
-After seven rounds I concluded that the answer was no staring dreaming of ice packs.
+After seven rounds I concluded that the answer was no and started dreaming of ice packs.

 Jeremy came away with the better group: 1/2 MoA at 100 yards.
 That’s a damn impressive feat for a lightweight rifle like this one.